danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 Next we are going to create an image which contains everything required in order to run our Analytics Endpoint using [Docker](https://www.docker.com/).
 We will then:

 1. Verify the image by executing the image in a local container (a container is a running instance of an image).
-2. Once we have verified this is the case, we will run our container alongside a second public container provided by Google which handles everything related to [Cloud Endpoints](https://cloud.google.com/endpoints/) in a local pod (a group of containers running together), mimicking the situation it will be in once deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE - Google's fully managed Kubernetes solution).
+2. Once we have verified this is the case, we will run our container alongside a second public container provided by Google which handles everything related to [Cloud Endpoints](https://cloud.google.com/endpoints/) in a local pod (a pod is a group of containers running together), mimicking the situation it will be in once deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE - Google's fully managed Kubernetes solution).
 3. After we have verified our local pod is running as expected as well, we will push the image to a remote location, in this case [Google Container Registry (GCR)](https://cloud.google.com/container-registry/), which stages the image to be deployed as containers on your Kubernetes cluster.

 #### (1.2.1) - Verifying the Analytics Endpoint Image